-THE GOLD PANNING DEMONSTRATION AREA IS NOW CLOSED.
+THE GOLD AND GEM MINING SLUICE IS NOW CLOSED.

-Free gold panning demonstrations will return in March.
-They will be held Wednesday through Sunday at 2 pm with an additional session at 10 am on Saturday.
-Bags of mining rough with either gold or gems, minerals, or fossils, along with basic prospecting equipment, are available for purchase even during the winter in the Mess Hall of the Gold Mining Camp Museum.
+The free panning demonstrations will start up again in March 2020.
+Even though the sluice is closed, bags of mining rough with either gold or gems, minerals, or fossils, along with basic prospecting equipment, are available for purchase in the Mess Hall of the Gold Mining Camp Museum.

 Perfect for a family reunion, birthday party, church social, sports team party, or any other type of get-together.

 • Picnic tables for up to 60 people

 • a large charcoal grill